edwardoughton/cdcam/docs/getting-started.rst

-A major motivation for this scenario analysis is to examine how changes in population and urban development might impact on infrastructure service demands, and what might need to be done to meet those needs or expecations.
+A major motivation for this scenario analysis is to examine how changes in population and urban development might impact on infrastructure service demands, and what might need to be done to meet those needs or expectations.

 For our purposes, we are provided with scenarios of future population change.
 Figure 1 shows two scenarios of future urban development, corresponding approximately to the locations of